thepacketgeek/rust-tcpstream-demo/lines/README.md

 ```

 ### Reading and Writing
-With the `LinesCodec` struct and it's buffered reader/writers, we can continue our implementation to borrow the reading and writing code from the previous article:
+With the `LinesCodec` struct and it's buffered reader/writers, we can continue our implementation to borrow the reading and writing code from the previous demo:

 ```rust
 ...